 Note that the literature on policy feedback points to a third effect: the resource effect.
 Resource effects stress that institutions allocate resources, to the benefit or expense of different groups of citizens (Pierson, 1993).
 When institutional change occurs, citizens’ position may improve, deteriorate or remain the same.
 It is expected that policy change will foster support among those who perceive that they benefit from a change in resource allocation, and opposition among citizens who think they lose.
-The underlying rationale, utilitarian calculation, that lies at the heart of this step has been extensively studied in the case of the EU, but also to some extent in the case of regionalization (e.g. Gabel and Palmer 1995; Henderson et al. 2014; L. Hooghe and Marks 2005; blinded for review).
+The underlying rationale, utilitarian calculation, that lies at the heart of this step has been extensively studied in the case of the EU, but also to some extent in the case of regionalization (e.g. Gabel and Palmer 1995; Henderson et al. 2014; L. Hooghe and Marks 2005; Verhaegen et al. 2018).
 Similarly, research on the attitudinal legacy of authoritarian regimes showed that winners of such regimes – individuals who benefited from socioeconomic redistribution and gained some form of political rights – remain more supportive of the regime, and are less prone to support democracy in the post-autocracy period than the losers (Neundorf et al. 2019).
 However, this theoretical argument is very difficult to translate when it comes to institutional regionalization in terms of the division of competences as gains or losses are hard to assess empirically.
 Moreover, the resource effect is policy-specific and, therefore can only be studied when the unit of analysis is specific policies rather than institutional change, as this paper addresses.
 Finally, our data do not allow for an exact test of the resource policy feedback effect as the survey questions did not ask respondents whether they think that their financial situation improvement or deterioration is due to regionalization.

 In this contribution, we write about ‘regionalization’ when referring to the devolution of competences from the central level to the subnational level.
 In Belgium, the central level is the ‘federal level’ since the establishment of Belgium as a federal state in 1993.
 The subnational level consists of both regions and communities, which partly overlap and partly have cross-cutting boundaries.
 There are three regions: Flanders (58% of the population), Wallonia (32% of the population) and the Brussels-Capital Region (10% of the population), responsible for territorially linked issues such as economics, employment and environment.
 The three communities are defined by the three main language groups: the Dutch-, French- and German-speaking communities.
 These govern in areas that are linked to individuals such as education, healthcare and justice.
 As Belgium moved from a unitary to a federal state, this process is commonly referred to as ‘federalization’ (rather than ‘regionalization’) in the Belgian public debate.